 Suggestions, Reviews And Objections

-For attributing my work or anything else, you can also interact with me through my various social network URLs (See Connections tab above).
+For attributing my work or anything else, you can also interact with me through my various social network URLs (See Connections tab for more info).

 - what is wrong,